susji/lilmon/README.md

 ## What does lilmon measure?

-lilmon measures numbers.
+lilmon measures numeric values.
 To do this, lilmon is given a set of *metrics*.
 Each metric has a

 - name
 - description
 - graphing options
-- command.
+- command

 lilmon uses raw shell-commands to obtain these numeric values for each specified metric.
 Commands are shell-expanded like

     $ /bin/sh -c '<metric-command>'

-and lilmon expects to receive a single number back.
-The number is interpreted as a `float64` so integers are also fine.
+and as a result, lilmon expects to receive a single value back via `stdout`.
+The value is interpreted as a `float64`.
+Integers are also fine.
+Whitespace is trimmed before any interpretation is attempted.

 A minimalistic example of a metric command would then be `echo 123` which would result in a static value of `123` on each measurement.

 ## How does it look like?